povidanius/opengdl/README.md

 This is a Python app for a personal numismatic catalogue of coins from the Grand Duchy of Lithuania and Lithuanian Republic.
 It is almost entirely coded using Claude Code.
 Still a very early version, but you may find it useful for organising your collection.

 This project is currently a work in progress - this version may be not fully compatible with future versions.
-Updates about its possible release with fully compatible formats will be posted on this page.
+Updates about its possible release with fully compatible formats may be posted on this page in the future.
 At this stage, only publicly available images and sources have been used.
 With permission from the respective authors, additional graphical material may be included in the future.

 How to run: